Call for Scores 2020

 - published by the composer themself OR submitted with the written approval of the publisher

-Submissions may be excerpted single movements from a larger multi-movement work, so long as they can stand alone in performance.
-Some preference may be shown to these submissions because of the potential they have to spur greater interest in the composer’s broader body of work for the instrument.
+Submissions may be excerpted single songs/arias from a larger work so long as they can stand alone in performance.
+Some preference may be shown to these submissions because of the potential they have to spur greater interest in the composer’s broader body of work for the voice.

 Arrangements of pre-existing works within the composer’s catalog are allowed so long as they adhere to the above requirements.
 Arrangements of other composers’ works are ineligible.